Cheukting/Cheukting.github.io/_posts/2020-07-20-shiny-app-python.md

 ---

 While I am preparing my Data Science tutorial today, I suddenly have an idea of making an interactive plot with Bokeh and Jupyter notebook.
-I have a feeling that it's possible because I was looking at the Bokeh widgets last week and I know that you can link up a Bokeh widget with a plot to change it's appearance.
+I have a feeling that it's possible because I was looking at the Bokeh widgets last week and I know that you can link up a Bokeh widget with a plot to change its appearance.
 It was a brave idea and I am happy with the result.

 By doing so, I learn a thing or two about Bokeh and to be honest, this actually reminds me about Shiny in R. A few years ago, my friend and I had a conversation about how useful Shiny is and we wish there is something similar in Python.
 Here you go!
-It's not exactly the same but, in my opinion after coding in Python full time for a few years, it is better than a Shiny app.
+It's not exactly the same but, in my opinion, after coding in Python full time for a few years, it is better than a Shiny app.

 ## What is Bokeh

-For those who does not know Bokeh, it's an interactive visualisation library for modern web browsers.
-It allows you to create interactive graph with just Python (of cause if you can code in JS you will get some bonus control over it).
+For those who do not know Bokeh, it's an interactive visualisation library for modern web browsers.
+It allows you to create an interactive graph with just Python (of cause if you can code in JS you will get some bonus control over it).
 You can render your interactive graph as an html or embedded it in the Jupyter notebook.

 **If you want to learn more about Bokeh, you can watch [my tutorial](https://cheuk.dev/videos/cj_qru_4jj4)**